Wabinab/Xenoblade-Chronicles-3-The-Book/src/03_homecoming_off_seer.md

 "Good thinking!
 Let's do that."
 Slow response, Eunie...

-> **Author's note on environment:** Each colony had their names.
+> **Writer's note on environment:** Each colony had their names.
 Kevesi colonies used the numbering system, so Noah's colony is **Colony 9** (which they're currently at).
 On the other hand, Agnian colonies used the alphabetical system, e.g. Colony Alpha (A).

 ---